 Holiday was Oldsmobile’s name for their pillarless hardtop models.

 The Ninety-Eight had a longer wheelbase than the other series in the lineup at 126 inches rather than 122 inches.
+This car is in Polar White over Bimini Blue metallic paint.

 Even more colors were available in ’55 over the previous year – a total of nineteen solid colors and seventy-five two-tone combinations were available for the exterior.
 Oldsmobile described there new, more colorful cars as their Flying Color scheme and was shown off with their side profile “GO-AHEAD” look, a combination of the swept-cut wheel openings and attractive molding package that separated the two-tone colors.
 This car shows off the Polar White over Coral combination.